 The functions and the powers of the AML/CFT supervisors are set out in the Act, particularly in sections 131 and 132.
 Broadly, the supervisors have the function of monitoring sectoral risks, monitoring compliance of businesses within its sectors, providing guidance, investigating and enforcing the Act, and otherwise cooperating with other AML/CFT agencies.
 The Act further states that supervisors have all the necessary powers to carry out these functions, including requiring the production or access to information and conducting onsite inspections in accordance with section 133.

-or do they need amending?
+3.5.
+Are the statutory functions and powers of the supervisors appropriate or do they need amending?
 If so, why?